-Even when you consider the protein-boosting effect of the dried peas and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the dried peas and flaxseed, this looks like the profile of a kibble containing a generous amount of meat.

-RAWZ Meal Free is a grain-free dry dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.
+RAWZ Meal Free is a grain-free dry dog food using a liberal amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.